brandonm9690/brandonm9690.github.io/_posts/2018-12-21-weekly-reflection-14.md

 ## Describe your process.
 The help from my peers that helped me get to this point was put-image and define.
+This helped me get the code to layover other code to in the end form the flag to how it is.

 ## Explain your code.